 Simple changes to attitude can boost happiness levels immensely.
 Listening to ‘happy’, up beat music can alter a mood significantly.
 Choose to listen to this music with the mindset that it will make you happy and BOOM your mood is lifted and you feel happy.
 Happy people are those that have made happiness into one of their life goals.
 The seek out opportunities that will increase their happiness levels.
 These people are in general good self managers, with good communication skills.
 They live and work in environments which are mood enhancing.
 The happiest people are those that hold personal growth a priority, see truth and honesty as the right way to live, and live a positive life.

-Choosing happiness is about being mindful.
+Choosing to be happy is about being mindful.
 Meditation for example is known to boost feelings of peace, contentment and happiness.
 Research has shown that practising meditation regularly can help to rewire the brain, shifting the focus away from the right frontal area of the brain which is associated with the negativity bias, to the left which is linked to joy, alertness, excitement and happiness.
 Think positive thoughts and you will start to smile.
 The simple act of smiling is known to improve mood, though not a fake smile for the sake of it.
 A forced smile will result in a worsening mood!
 A genuine smile, based on positive thoughts is a good way to start choosing to be happy.